mdsufz/StandEnA/docs/ANNOTATION.md

 ```bash
 cd /path/to/short
 ```
-Note that this step can only be done after prokka installation witin the std_enzymes conda environment as described [here](../README.md).
+Note that this step can only be done after Prokka installation witin the std_enzymes conda environment as described [here](../README.md). std_enzymes conda environment must be activated as stated in the README.md file for this code to work.

 Running Prokka for genomes:
 ```bash